tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

   </tbody></table>
 </div>

-Your eyes do not deceive you, BB actually won tournaments this year.
+Your eyes do not deceive you, BB actually *won* tournaments this year.
 Tournament(s) plural.
 This org has been competing since 2022 and they had not won a single LAN event until BLAST Slam I. Last blog, I spoke at length about BB's apparent psychological issues when they get to the final four in a tournament.
 This year, I'm happy to report they seem to have fixed it.

-**What would success look like?** While BB have finally conquered their LAN demons, they still haven't won a *crowd* event yet...
+**What would success look like?** While BB have finally conquered their LAN demons, they still haven't won a **crowd** event though...

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti14teams/tidebound.jpg" alt="Banner"></p>